Jan9103/atrea/docs/quick_start.md

 [back](./index.md)

-Currently ATREA consists of 3 seperate applications.
+Currently ATREA consists of 3 separate applications.
 The quick-start is a example usage without much explanation and expects you to know bash.

 ## setup